This post contains affiliate links. See my disclosure policy here.

 Method

-Mix wine, hazelnut liqueur, and vanilla extract in a mug.
+Add wine, hazelnut liqueur, and vanilla extract to an Irish coffee mug.

 Garnish with marshmallows and grated chocolate.